ProtoSchool/protoschool.github.io/README.md

 { path: '/old-short-tutorial-name/*', redirect: '/new-short-tutorial-name' },
 ```

-Finally, add a new object to the `MIGRATIONS` array, with the tutorial ID and the past URL name:
+Finally, add a new object to the `MIGRATIONS` array, with the tutorial ID (unchaged) and the past URL:

 ```js
 const MIGRATIONS = [